Q. Is One Year Writing in the Margins a program?

 A. We connect, consult, provide ideas, and seek to inspire.
 While we don't arrange the placements, we're more than willing to offer suggestions for involvement in your area.
 And if we know of teaching/program needs, we will let you know.

 Q. is this intiative for individuals only, or can academic institutions, arts organizations, and writing programs get involved, too?

 A. We'd love to involve everyone.
 Send us a link for your program or organization, or volunteer with us by simply spreading the word or placing a stack of info. cards in your department, office, or workplace.
-We're a resource site for inspiration, consultation, and connection for both teaching-writers and the programs and institutions in which they can serve.
+We're a resource site for inspiration, consultation, and connection for both teachers and writers and the programs and institutions in which they can serve.

-If you like what we're doing, follow us on Twitter.
+If you like what we're doing, follow us on Twitter (@writeinmargins).
 And help spread the word via other social media outlets.
 We'd also love it if you'd consider placing our badge (below) somewhere on your website as a nod of support for the initiative.